awslabs/aws-lambda-rust-runtime/lambda-http/README.md

 pub async fn function_handler(event: LambdaEvent<ApiGatewayCustomAuthorizerRequestTypeRequest>) -> Result<ApiGatewayCustomAuthorizerResponse, Error> {
     // do something with the event payload let method_arn = event.payload.method_arn.unwrap();
-    // for example we could het the header authorization if let Some(token) = event.payload.headers.get("authorization") {
+    // for example we could use the authorization header if let Some(token) = event.payload.headers.get("authorization") {
         // do something